Dealing With Difficult People

 My constant friend is He,

 - Taking a rest: Yesterday evening after I suffered the setback I've mentioned to you, I went to bed and fell into a deep slumber till today in the morning.
 As a result of that restful sleep, I have been feeling refreshed and clear-headed today.

-- Going for a jog and a walk: After waking up in the morning and taking a shower, I went for a jog and a walk to my home-town of Kiserian which is about three kilometres from where I live.
+- Going for a jog and a walk: After waking up in the morning and taking a shower, I went for a jog and a walk to my hometown of Kiserian which is about four kilometres from where I live.
 That physical exercise was therapeutic because it energized me.
 And I have now come to agree with Nelson Mandela that physical exercises are not only the key to good health but also to peace of mind.

 - Re-reading a favourite book: When I came back from my jogging and walking to Kiserian Town, I turned to my favourite books which I found a good refuge from the feeling of disappointment following yesterday's setback.
 Would you be interested in knowing which books I read?
 Well, I browsed my Oxford Advanced Learner's Dictionary in search of ideas and expressions, then re-read some pages from Stephen R. Covey's The 7 Habits of Highly Effective People.

 - Counting my blessings: I did this exercise today afternoon and I am now feeling blessed to have good health and to be surrounded by a supportive family.
 The good thing about counting blessings is that it fills us with peace and love.
 It also makes us feel elated to be alive.

 - Writing about the setback: This is what I am doing now.
 And I am finding that the process of writing is helping me reflect on the experience and put things into perspective.
 It is also bringing my zest for life back.
 As I edit this story, I am feeling at peace with myself and the world as if nothing negative has happened to me in the past one month.